hep-mh/acropolis/README.md

 # Install the dependencies

-ACROPOLIS is written in Python3.7 (remember that Python2 is dead) and depends on the following packages (older versions might work, but have not been thoroughly testes)
+ACROPOLIS is written in Python3.7 (remember that Python2 is dead) and depends on the following packages (older versions might work, but have not been thoroughly tested)

  - NumPy (> 1.19.1)
  - SciPy (>1.5.2)